kordastilab/ImmunoCluster/README.md

 We next load the .fcs data and the metadata into the SCE object.
-Here the number of rows in the metadata must match the number of .fcs files to be analysed.
+Here the number of rows in the metadata must match the number of .fcs files to be analyzed.
 We have the option to specify the scaling transformation and the cofactor.
-We have used asinh with cofactor 5.
+Here we have used asinh with cofactor 5, which is the default value.
 It is possible to downsaple from each file or by a specified metadata grouping, although here we have not downsampled in this case.
 The columns are also renamed as specified in the panel\_metadata table and columns not needed are discarded.

 ``` r
 # Collect all .fcs files from a directory